mhsdeveloper/psc-full/install/install.md

 ### Configure Wordpress

 Open you browser and point it to your website.
 You should see a Welcome to Wordpress page, which will outline the information you need.
 This mostly amounts to the name of the database and user and password you created above.
+The name of the database to use is "frontend".
 Wordpress may ask you to create a wp-config.php file that should go at the root of your website, sibling to the wp-admin and wp-content folders.

 Next, let's move our Coop-specific Wordpress plugin and theme into place:

 	cd /psc/www/html/install
 	cp -r wpfiles/* /psc/www/html/wp-content/

 Next we need to enable the Multisite feature of Wordpress.
 This allows you to have a central site for your entire publishing system, and separate individual sites for each project or publication.
-Open up the wp-config.php file that was create, and add these lines ABOVE the comment /* That's all, stop editing!
+Open up the wp-config.php file that was create in /psc/www/html/, and add the following lines ABOVE the comment /* That's all, stop editing!
 Happy publishing. */:

 	/* Multisite */
 	define( 'WP_ALLOW_MULTISITE', true );